-- 1. The traceability app receives a LOT-ID from the end-user or the GUI for which an overview of the operations and stakeholders is requested. - 2.
-The traceability app performs a request on its PIE with a graph pattern that expresses an ASK for operations that have directly led to the end-product identified by the LOT-ID.
+- 1. The traceability app receives a lot-id from the end-user or the GUI for which an overview of the operations and stakeholders is requested. - 2.
+The traceability app performs a request on its PIE with a graph pattern that expresses an ASK for operations that have directly led to the end-product identified by the lot-id.
 The following graph pattern is defined and used for the knowledge interactions between the PIEs to get an overview of the operations in the supply chain.

 '''

 ?endProduct rdf:type ploutos:Product .

 ?output ploutos:intermediateProductOf ?endProduct .

 ?operation rdf:type ?operationType .

 ?operationType rdfs:subClassOf ploutos:ProductOperation .

 ?operation ploutos:hasResponsibleAgent ?agent .

 ?agent s4agri:hasName ?name .

-?operation ssn:hasInput ?input
+?operation ssn:hasInput ?input .

 ?operation ssn:hasOutput ?output .

 ?operation ploutos:hasEndDatetime ?timestamp .

 '''

 - 3. The reasoner in the traceability app PIE uses the PRDD and discovers that the Alterra PIE can provide this information.
 It then makes a request to the Alterra PIE to ANSWER with its bindings to this graph pattern. - 4.
-The Alterra PIE uses its KM to call the API of the Warehouse Management System to retrieve the list of operations that have led to the LOT-ID together with the bin\ids that were used as input to the LOT-ID.
-This will usually be a packaging operation where fruit in a bin\id is checked and put into a LOT-ID.
+The Alterra PIE uses its KM to call the API of the Warehouse Management System to retrieve the list of operations that have led to the lot-id together with the bin_ids that were used as input to the lot-id.
+This will usually be a packaging operation where fruit in a bin_id is checked and put into a lot-id. - 5.
+Upon receipt of the operations with bin_ids, the reasoner of the Alterra PIE uses the PRDD again to discover that the gaiasense PIE can provide further information on the operations that have led to the products identified by the bin_ids. - 6.
+The gaiasense PIE uses its KM to call the gaiasense API to retrieve, for each bin_id, the operations that have led to this bin_id.
+This will usually only be a harvesting operation. - 7.
+The gaiasense PIE will send a response back to the Alterra PIE with the resulting list of operations at the farm. - 8.
+The reasoner of the Alterra PIE will combine the list of operations that it received from the gaiasense PIE with the list of operations that it received from the API of the Alterra Warehouse Management System into a complete list of operations. - 9.
+The Alterra PIE will send a response back to the traceability app PIE with the complete list of operations which will then forwarded to the traceability app.